 - Q Should I let my doctor know I am taking ibuprofen?

-- Q When should I take ibuprofen (Advil, Motrin)?
+- Q What should I avoid while taking ibuprofen and diphenhydramine?

 - Q Could ibuprofen elevate liver enzymes and raise blood glucose level to 100?